neo4j/neo4j-python-driver/docs/source/api.rst

 ``notifications_disabled_categories``
 -------------------------------------
-Set categories of notifications the server should not send to the client.
+Set categories/classifications of notifications the server should not send to the client.
 Disabling categories allows the server to skip analysis for those, which can speed up query execution.

 Notifications are available via :attr:`.ResultSummary.notifications` and :attr:`.ResultSummary.summary_notifications`.
+Further, they are surfaced (alongside other status objects) through :attr:`.ResultSummary.gql_status_objects`:
+See also :attr:`.GqlSatusObject.is_notification`.

 :data:`None` will apply the server's default setting.

+If specified together with :ref:`driver-notifications-disabled-classifications-ref`, the settings will be merged.

 ..
 Note::
     If configured, the server or all servers of the cluster need to support notifications filtering